SwapX (SWPX) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 SwapX Historical Price

-According to the latest data gathered on SwapX live price page, the current price of SwapX is 0.159064USD.
-The circulating supply of SwapX(SWPX) is 17.26M SWPX , giving it a market capitalization of $2.75M.
+According to the latest data gathered on SwapX live price page, the current price of SwapX is 0.145291USD.
+The circulating supply of SwapX(SWPX) is 17.83M SWPX , giving it a market capitalization of $2.58M.

 The SwapX Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of SWPX based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.